twonth/winning-at-windows/README.md

 * [ModernFlyouts](https://modernflyouts-community.github.io/): Modern-looking pop-up indicators for changing volume, brightness, toggling caps-lock, etc.

 * [filetypesman](https://www.nirsoft.net/utils/file_types_manager.html): tool for managing filetype icons and associations.
+A useful alternative is [types](https://ystr.github.io/types/).
+The latter hasn't been updated in several years but seems to work OK on Windows 11; in fact, unlike filetypesman it doesn't seem to stop responding for unknown reasons.

 * [CustomizerGod](https://www.door2windows.com/customizergod/): User-friendly way to replace certain Windows system icons.
 Was never updated for Windows 11 (or even later builds of Windows 10), so handle with care.